mathisdt/webuntis-fetcher/README.md

 configured.
 Any log messages will go to stderr.
 Remember to activate the venv before (if you used one while installing).
 You also can add another argument pointing to the location of your config file if it's not `config.ini` in your current working directory.

+## Upgrading

+Remember to activate your venv beforehand if you use one!

+If you chose the PyPI installation, upgrading is easy.
+Just execute `pip3 install --upgrade webuntis-fetcher` and you're done.

+If you installed manually and used `-e` on `pip3 install`, then it's also not hard: just execute `git pull`.
+But even if you didn't, it's not much harder: First do `git pull` and then another `pip3 install .`.